Hammneggs/fibonacci/README.md

 ```

 ## Installation
-After you install Flask, clone this github repository, make sure the app.py script at the same location as your flask directory and start the app with
+After you install Flask, clone this github repository.
+Make sure the app.py script is at the same location as your flask directory and start the app with

       $ ./app.py &